olgarojasv2/Web-Scraping-/README.md

 # How to scrape the Web using Python?
-A case of Goodreads &amp; the Rijksmuseum
+A case study of Goodreads &amp; the Rijksmuseum

 ## Goodreads & Rijksmuseum Corpus

 ### Goodreads
 Goodreads corpus consists of my personal reading list in Goodreads.
-The aim of this corpus was to investigate how our own data in Goodreads was presented and how much of our data is collected.
+The aim of this corpus was to investigate how our own data in Goodreads was presented and how much of our data was collected.
 This corpus is essentially text.

 ### Rijksmuseum